Spoken word: History

 Performance poetry in Africa dates to prehistorical times with the creation of hunting poetry, while elegiac and panegyric court poetry were developed extensively throughout the history of the empires of the Nile, Niger and Volta river valleys.
 One of the best known griot epic poems was created for the founder of the Mali Empire, the Epic of Sundiata.
 In African culture, performance poetry is a part of theatrics, which was present in all aspects of pre-colonial African life and whose theatrical ceremonies had many different functions: political, educative, spiritual and entertainment.
 Poetics were an element of theatrical performances of local oral artists, linguists and historians, accompanied by local instruments of the people such as the kora, the xalam, the mbira and the djembe drum.
 Drumming for accompaniment is not to be confused with performances of the "talking drum", which is a literature of its own, since it is a distinct method of communication that depends on conveying meaning through non-musical grammatical, tonal and rhythmic rules imitating speech.
 Although, they could be included in performances of the griots.

+The poet and ethnographer Jerzy Ficowski has studied and written extensively about the Polska Roma tradition of spoken word.
+Though the vast majority of Polish-Romani people of that generation did not read or write, oral folk traditions were very strong.
+The most famous example is Papusza, who Ficowski discovered when he was following gypsy caravans on the road.
+Ficowski had her work translated and published, and she went on to become one of Poland's most iconic poets.

 In ancient Greece, the spoken word was the most trusted repository for the best of their thought, and inducements would be offered to men (such as the rhapsodes) who set themselves the task of developing minds capable of retaining and voices capable of communicating the treasures of their culture.
-The Ancient Greeks included Greek lyric, which is similar to spoken-word poetry, in their Olympic Games.
+The ancient Greeks included Greek lyric, which is similar to spoken-word poetry, in their Olympic Games.

 Development in the United States

+In 1849, the Home Journal wrote about concerts that combined spoken word recitations with music, as demonstrated by actresses Sophie Schroder and Fanny Kemble.